xserv/xserv-js/README.md

 Xserv JS is a simple client library integrating real-time bi-directional messaging via WebSockets to web and mobile apps, or any other Internet connected device.

+This library is client that allows Javascript web browser clients to connect to the Xserv WebSocket API.
+[Xserv](http://mobile-italia.com/xserv/) is platform of real-time bi-directional messaging via WebSockets to web and mobile apps, or any other Internet connected device.

 ## How To Get Started

 - [Download Xserv](https://github.com/xserv/xserv-js/archive/master.zip) and try out the included Javascript example apps.